jonasholbech/foofest/DEPLOYMENT-GLITCH.md

 (great for the exam / portfolio, should not used during development).
 Set it up and test your solution against it once in a while.

-1. clone this repository
+1. fork this repository
-2. Copy the URL you would use for cloning the repo
+2. Copy the URL you would use for cloning your repo
 3. Sign up for Glitch at https://glitch.com
-4. Click "New Project" and the "Import from GitHub"
+4. Click "New Project" and then "Import from GitHub"
 5. Paste in the URL you copied from you repository
 6. Once it has finished you'll be given a site name, like `free-simple-babcat`
 7. You server is now live at `https://free-simple-babcat.glitch.me` (replace my site name with yours)